Mutinous soldiers in Gabon say they've ousted president whose family has ruled for 55 years

 Within minutes of the announcement, gunfire was heard in the center of the capital, Libreville.
 Later, a dozen uniformed soldiers appeared on state television and announced that they had seized power.

-Crowds in the city took to the city's streets to celebrate the end of Bongo's reign, singing the national anthem with soldiers.
+Crowds took to the city's streets to celebrate the end of Bongo's reign, singing the national anthem with soldiers.

 “Thank you, army.
 Finally, we’ve been waiting a long time for this moment,” said Yollande Okomo, standing in front of soldiers from Gabon’s elite republican guard.